Chimamanda Ngozi Adichie: Igbo tradition

-Adichie gives her characters recognisable common names for an intended ethnicity, such as Mohammed for a Muslim character.
+Adichie gives her characters common names for an intended ethnicity, such as Mohammed for a Muslim character.
 For Igbo characters, she invents names that convey Igbo naming traditions and depict the character's traits, personality, and social connections.
 For example, in Half of a Yellow Sun, the character's name Ọlanna literally means "God's Gold", but Nwankwọ points out that ọla means precious and nna means father (which can be understood as either God the father or a parent).
+By shunning popular Igbo names, Adichie intentionally imbues her characters with multi-ethnic, gender-plural, global personas.
 She typically does not use English names for African characters but, when she does, it is a device to represent negative traits or behaviours.

 Adichie draws on figures from Igbo oral tradition to present facts in the style of historical fiction.
 She breaks with tradition in a way that contrasts with traditional African literature, given that women writers were often absent from the Nigerian literary canon, and female characters were often overlooked or served as supporting material for male characters who were engaged in the socio-political and economic life of the community.
 Her style often focuses on strong women and adds a gendered perspective to topics previously explored by other authors, such as colonialism, religion, and power relationships.

 Adichie often separates characters into social classes to illustrate social ambiguities and traditional hierarchies.
 By using narratives from characters of different segments of society, as she reiterates in her TED talk, "The Danger of a Single Story", she conveys the message that there is no single truth about the past.
 Adichie is encouraging her readers to recognise their own responsibility to one another, and the injustice that exists in the world.
 Nigerian scholar Stanley Ordu classifies Adichie's feminism as womanist because her analysis of patriarchal systems goes beyond sexist treatment of women and anti-male bias, looking instead at socio-economic, political and racial struggles women face to survive and cooperate with men.
 For example, in Purple Hibiscus, the character Auntie Ifeoma embodies a womanist view through making all family members to work as a team and with consensus, so that each person's talents are utilised to their highest potential.

 In both her written works and public speaking, Adichie incorporates humour, and uses anecdotes, irony and satire to underscore a particular point of view.
 Adichie has increasingly developed a contemporary Pan-Africanist view of gender issues, becoming less interested in the way the West sees Africa and more interested in how Africa sees itself.